-- Immediately contact your branch of account or call (800) 254-2265, Monday through Friday, 7 a.m. to 7 p.m. and Saturday 9 a.m to 5 p.m.
-(Select 0 to speak to a customer service representative).
+- Immediately contact your branch or call (800) 254-2265, Monday through Friday, 7 a.m. to 7 p.m. and Saturday 9 a.m. to 5 p.m.
+Pacific Time, excluding federal holidays.

-- Forward all fraudulent email that uses California Bank & Trusts' name to CBTCentralizedServices@calbt.com and then delete the email.
+- Forward all fraudulent email that uses the California Bank & Trust name to CBTCentralizedServices@calbt.com and then delete the email.